NikoboiNFTB/DeSlop/README.md

 ## Description

-Fetches a [blocklist](https://raw.githubusercontent.com/NikoboiNFTB/DeSlop/refs/heads/main/block/list.txt) from GitHub and removes any and all videos from your feed that matches any entry on that list.
+Fetches a [blocklist from GitHub](https://raw.githubusercontent.com/NikoboiNFTB/DeSlop/refs/heads/main/block/list.txt) and removes any and all videos from your feed that matches any entry on that list.
+Removes videos from Home and Subscriptions, and both videos and channels from Search.

-Channels that publish fully AI-generated "content" as well as channels that promote or teach how to create it qualify as AI slop, and will therefore be blocked.
+Channels that publish fully AI-generated content as well as channels that promote or teach how to create it qualify as AI slop, and will therefore be blocked.

 As a cherry on top, I *think* YouTube still counts you as having technically "seen" the videos in your feed, but decided not to click them.
 Which should negatively impact the slop creators' click-through rates, all in the background, which is good.